ibm-cloud-docs/account/iam-public_access.md

 {: #public-access-cli}
 {: cli}

 To assign access for the Public Access group, run the **`ibmcloud iam access-group-policy-create`** command.
 In the command example, the policy details are specified in a JSON file.
-See [Assigning access by using the API](/docs/account?topic=account-public#public-access-api) for an example of what to include in the JSON file.
+Switch to the API instructions for an example of what to include in the JSON file.

 ```sh
 ibmcloud iam access-group-policy Public Access -f @policy.json